Synvox/api/README.md

 ## Binding Links

-HATEOAS is neat but rarely useful.
-But if you have it, you can build graph-like structures with `useApi`.
+You can build graph-like structures with `useApi` by adding a modifier.
 Pass in a `modifier` to `createApi` to build custom link bindings:

 ```js
 // Transforms responses like {'@links': {comments: '/comments?post_id=123' }} into